Javklin/tp_analyse_code_EPSI/README.md

 79 method of random that return floating point values should not be used in random integer generation 1 base – 0 maintenant

+80 String.ValueOf() should not be appended to a String 1 base – 0 maintenant